Dave-Evans/calc_gdu/README.md

 These are instructions and breadcrumbs for creating a lambda function on AWS to calculate growing degree units and precipitation for my web apps.

-It pulls daily min and max air temperature from the (Climate Data Access Portal)[https://mrcc.purdue.edu/data_serv/cli-dap] and calculates growing degree unitys using the Baskerville-Emin method.
+It pulls daily min and max air temperature from the [Climate Data Access Portal](https://mrcc.purdue.edu/data_serv/cli-dap) and calculates growing degree units using the Baskerville-Emin method.

 It takes a start date, end date, and a longitude and latitude value.
 The lon and lat are used to find the nearest weather station to provide the data.